Wenjie-Wei/Wenjie-Wei.github.io/_pages/about.md

 # 📖 Educations
 - *2022.09 - 2026.06*, Ph.D.
 Candidate in School of Computer Science and Engineering, University of Electronic Science and Technology of China.
 (Supervisor: Malu Zhang)
-- *2021.09 - 2022.06*, M.S. in School of Computer Science and Engineering, University of Electronic Science and Technology of China.
+- *2021.09 - 2022.06*, M.S. in School of Computer Science and Engineering, University of Electronic Science and Technology of China.
 - *2017.09 - 2021.06*, B.S. in School of Information Engineering, Zhengzhou University.